 While acupunture and herbal medicine can help you at any time, ideally we recommend two treatments a week for 3-4 weeks prior to the beginning of your airborne allergen season.
 For example, cedar fever usually kicks in around the end of December so treatment should begin in early December.
 Remember it is way easier to prevent than it is to treat.

-Following the intensive 6-8 preventive sessions, we suggest you taper off to a less frequent ‘immune systyem tune up’ schedule.
+Following the intensive 6-8 preventive sessions, we suggest you taper off to a less frequent ‘immune system tune up’ schedule.

 From herbal decongestants, with no side effects, to herbal products that will build up your immune system, we offer relief that won’t make you feel wired or tired.
 We also carry several excellent products that specifically target our local trees, grasses and weeds.

-To learn more about how acupuncture can provide relief from allergies, please call The Healing Acupuncture Center at (512) 338-8810 or email us with your questions.
+To learn more about how acupuncture can provide relief from allergies, please contact us with your questions.